 You can use this app to monitor your trades using live quotes on currency, commodities, stocks, and indices.
 They have a trader’s board where you can get the latest information on currency movers and the volume traded along with live charts on various currency pairs.

-Trading Conditions – Hotforex has ZAR trading account option too, so you can have account with Rand as your base currency to enter into trades.
-You need to make a minimum deposit of $5 to open your account, which is a quite nominal.
-The trading app & account will allow you to trade in a range of markets like 49 forex currency pairs & 1000+ CFDs on commodities, stock CFDs, metals and energy, indices, cryptocurrencies, and bonds.
+Trading Conditions – HFm has ZAR trading account option too, so you can have account with Rand as your base currency to enter into trades.
+You need to make a minimum deposit of $5 (R70) to open your account, which is a quite nominal.
+The trading app & account will allow you to trade in a range of markets like 53 forex currency pairs & 1000+ CFDs on commodities, stock CFDs, metals and energy, indices, and bonds.
+But crypto CFDs are not available at HF Markets.

 Ranked #2 Forex Trading App in South Africa